The poem below is a villanelle I wrote based on Elizabeth Bishop’s sublime work “One Art.”

 to be loved that we should but love them so much faster.

 Love something every day.
-Accept the lustre
+Accept the luster

 of kind and friendly people, the chats so quickly spent.